Our 2025 April and May gap Leaps are filling fast - get in touch with our friendly team to reserve your space.

 The great and the good talk all about ecotourism as the holy grail of travel and something we should all strive for in our globe-trotting.
 But what is ecotourism and how can you practice it?

 The snappiest answer to the question is the saying: 'tourists should take only photographs, leave only footprints'.
-But there’s far more to it than that - this is a movement that aims to reduce the negative impacts of tourism on environments, culture, and wildlife in any way possible.
+But there is far more to it than that - this is a movement that aims to reduce the negative impacts of tourism on environments, culture, and wildlife in any way possible.

-It’s about preventing the exploitation of local people, protecting naturally beautiful habitats, and each visitor taking responsibility for his or her actions.
-If we can achieve all that, it will ensure that great tourist attractions can be enjoyed by future generations.
+It is about preventing the exploitation of local people, protecting naturally beautiful habitats, and each visitor taking responsibility for his or her actions.
+If we can achieve all that, it will ensure that sacred sights can be enjoyed by future generations.

-So now you understand what ecotourism is... how do you put it into practice?
-We've put together a handful of golden rules to get you started.
+But how do you put it into practice?
+We've assembled a handful of golden rules to get you started.

 1. Look After the Environment

 - Invest in a reusable water bottle to reduce your waste.
 Aluminium bottles are tough, leak proof and will even keep your drinking water cool when all around are melting.
-You can even get on that has a built-in filter so you don't have to buy bottled water whilst overseas.
+You can even get on that has a built-in filter so you don't have to buy bottled water whilst overseas and unsure of the water supply.
+Opt for BPA free where possible.

 - Become a litter picker.
 Governments in developing countries are now getting clued up to the problem of tourists littering their main attractions, and in some countries have even started issuing fines to bad backpackers.
 In Nepal authorities have become so fed up with Everest’s reputation as ‘the world’s highest rubbish dump’, they’re now demanding that every climber collect at least 8kg of rubbish which they must produce at the gate and charge a $4000 deposit per person which is withheld from teams of walkers who pollute the mountain.